scorpido74/azure-docs.nl-nl/articles/key-vault/create-certificate-scenarios.md

 ```

-## <a name="get-pending-request---request-status-is-complete"></a>Aanvraag in behandeling Get - de aanvraagstatus is 'voltooid'
+## <a name="get-pending-request---request-status-is-complete"></a>Aanvraag voor in behandeling zijn ontvangen-aanvraag status is voltooid

 ### <a name="request"></a>Aanvraag